Generic Name: etanercept (ee TAN er sept)

 Before you start treatment with etanercept, your doctor may perform tests to make sure you do not have an infection.

-A single-use prefilled syringe or injection pen is for one use only.
-Throw away after one use, even if there is still some medicine left in it after injecting your dose.
+Each cartridge, injection pen, or prefilled syringe is for one use only.
+Throw it away after one use, even if there is still medicine left inside.

 If you need surgery, tell the surgeon ahead of time that you are using etanercept.